 Lastly, let’s talk about the price.
 You’ll be happy to know that you can get the enSkate R3 Mini for $369 which puts it on the more affordable end of the price scale.
 Looking at the spec sheet, the R3 Mini offers some incredible value for that price.

 Overall, it looks like it’s going to be a great little electric skateboard.
 I imagine it will be ideal for commuting around college campuses, heading into work, or getting to the train station or bus stop.
 Its size makes it easy to take on public transport without taking up a whole extra seat.

 You can take a better look at how the R3 Mini is going to compare against other similar electric penny boards in this table below:

 enSkate are hosting an interesting try-before-you-buy scheme where you can pick up an R3 Mini and take it home with you for a whole week.

 If you like it, you can keep it.
 If you don’t like it, just hand it back to them no questions asked.

 At the moment, this try-before-you-buy system is only available to people in the USA and Japan.
 It starts in late May but no date is confirmed.
 If it works well, maybe enSkate will give it a go in other countries too.

-I’m really looking forward to getting on the enSkate R3 Mini electric penny board and giving it a good proper ride.
-I’ll be doing a full test-driven review for it very soon.
+I’m really looking forward to getting on the enSkate R3 Mini and seeing how good this electric penny board is.